carlosdominguez612/project-10-apis/Lab 12 Questions.md

 the API is working, and that the API server accepts the request and provides a response in the expected format.

-Obviously there are several possibly ways that things can go wrong - as you work with APIs in future programs, you'll think about how to handle these errors.
+Obviously, there are several possibly ways that things can go wrong - as you work with APIs in future programs, you'll think about how to handle these errors.
 For this lab, assume that the requests will work.
+Do make sure you have an internet connection as you work on this lab.

 ### Random Compliment API